Electric Vehicle Infrastructure Fund

 The £30 million Electric Vehicle Infrastructure Fund was launched in 2022 to enable Scottish local authorities to work with the private sector and continue to deliver strategic investment in EV charging networks across Scotland.
 The fund supports our Vision and is part of Scottish Government's approach to delivering a high-quality public EV charging network across all of Scotland.
 Importantly, projects supported by the EV Infrastructure Fund aim to draw in at least a further £30 million of private investment in EV charging in Scotland.

 The first stage of the fund focused on developing strategies and planning future development and investment in public EV charging and is now complete.
-Most investment in new EV charging enabled through the EV Infrastructure Fund is expected to be delivered between 2025 and 2028.

-• North of Scotland
+- North of Scotland

-• Perth & Kinross and Angus
+- Perth, Kinross and Angus

 Through the first planning stage of the EV Infrastructure Fund, Scottish Government has funded local authorities to develop Electric Vehicle Public Charging Strategy and Expansion Plans, as well as development of procurement strategies and approaches to deliver those strategies.
-This planning phase has now established public electric vehicle charging strategies covering all of Scotland
+This planning phase established public electric vehicle charging strategies covering all of Scotland.
+Summaries of public EV charging strategies will be published over the coming months and will provide an insight into how each region plans to support and enable continued development of a high-quality public charging network in their area.

 This fund will ensure that more chargers are installed across urban, rural and island communities, continuing to build confidence in using EVs and helping to support sustainable economic growth as we transition to a net zero transport system.